International Primary School

 Parents are encouraged to attend their child’s learning exhibitions, student-led conferences and performances throughout the year and meet with teachers on a needs basis as concerns or issues arise.
-In addition to planned parent participatory sessions throughout the year, we encourage parents to get involved in their child’s education at school by visiting the classroom to assist with activities or lessons, watching performances or helping with field trips.
+In addition to planned parent participatory sessions, we encourage parents to get involved in their child’s education at school by visiting the classroom to assist with activities or lessons, watching performances or helping with field trips.
 Our open-door policy provides parents the opportunity to meet with teachers at mutually convenient times to discuss their child's progress.

-How is the IB PYP Different from Other Primary or Elementary Level Curricula?
+How is the IB PYP different from other primary or elementary-level curricula?

 (Please note that the table below highlights the key features of the PYP relative to other curricula.
-It is not a detailed breakdown of other curricula)
+It is not a detailed breakdown of other curricula).